Osthanes/utilities/README.md

 Notes:

-The follwing environment varaiables should be specify before you call this script
+The following environment varaiables should be specify before you call this script

         Slack Notification:

                 SLACK_WEBHOOK_PATH: Specify the Slack Webhook URL
-                        In order to send Slack notification you must specify the Slack Webhook URL in an environment variable called 'SLACK_WEBHOOK_PATH' like this:
+                        In order to send Slack notification you must specify the Slack Webhook URL in an environment variable called 'SLACK_WEBHOOK_PATH':

                                 SLACK_WEBHOOK_PATH=T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX